 What is the true intention of measuring outcomes of interventions?
 What are we trying to prove? or are we trying to learn as much as we can from our practice.

 One of the most insidious and damaging movements I have seen in the public sector over the past 25 years has been the use of outcome measures as performance rather than effectiveness tools.
-I have lost many precious days of my life in conversations with professional bodies, practitioners, managers and commissioners who have been tricked (or tricked themselves) into believing that if they could only find the an outcome measure that would prove their worth, other people will recognise their work and allow them to get on with it.
+There appears to be a general belief that if services, professions, organisations could just find a measure that could prove what they are doing works, other people will recognise their work and allow them to get on with it.

-I have always believed that professionals have a duty to know whether our contribution is making a real difference to the populations they serve.
-However, I see far too many examples of “progress” being used to either prove or disprove effectiveness.
-Reflective conversations about what really works have been replaced by targets.
+I have always believed that professionals and the public bodies have a duty to know whether their contribution is making a real difference to the populations they serve.
+However, I see far too many examples of “progress” being used to either prove or disprove worth or lack of it.
+Reflective conversations about what really works have been replaced with targets.
 Outcome measurement as a quality tool has become another by-industry of Health, Education and Social Care services.
 It has made a fortune from the deluded idea that the measure is king!
 Just find the right measure and we will all be able to compare services and practitioners, identify the “outstandingly good” ones and weed out the “failing” ones.

-The key has to be the intention and the meaning that is derived from measuring outcome.
-In other words, once a practitioner understands what needs to and can change now for a given person, s/he can know what measure would be most effective in measuring whether change has happened.
+Surely the key is the intention and the meaning that is derived from measuring outcome.
+In other words, once a practitioner understands what needs to and can change now for a given person, family or community, s/he can know what measure would be most effective in ascertaining whether change has happened.